Anmol-Baranwal/MongoDB-Query-Fetcher/README.md

 > :information_source: This is a web application built using Next.js, MongoDB, and Mongoose.

 The application enables users to perform queries on a MongoDB database and displays the results in a table.
-It includes a homepage with a drop-down menu that triggers different queries to the MongoDB database. <br>
+It includes a homepage with a drop-down menu that triggers different queries to the MongoDB database.

 The major tech stack includes Next.js for the frontend, MongoDB and Mongoose for the database, and various API endpoints for querying the data.
 Additionally, the project includes a test data loader, a User model definition, and utility files for connecting to the MongoDB database.

+For further information on queries that are retrieving data, you can refer [here](Queries_Explanation.md)

 <hr>